dsyer/nix-config/README.md

 Configuration files for [NixOS](https://nixos.org).
 Create a VM or bootable disk image declaratively and reproducibly.

+> NOTE: NixOS doesn't work with VSCode remote extension[[ref](https://github.com/microsoft/vscode-remote-release/issues/103)].
+Bummer.

 ## Bootstrap

-There is a template for a user account in `templates`.
-Use it to build a `users.nix` that contains your user ID and public key:
+We want to be able to log into the VM when it comes up, so we need to add a user account.
+To do this we use a template that creates a user account the same as the current user, and assuming you have a public key in your `~/.ssh`.
+Use the template to build a `users.nix` that contains your user ID and public key:

 ```
 $ make clean all